let’s plan today for a successful tomorrow!

 Teacher Loan Forgiveness

-The Public Service Loan Forgiveness (PSLF) is a program designed to help individuals employed full time in non profit organizations.
+The Public Service Loan Forgiveness (PSLF) is a program designed to help individuals employed full time in non-profit organizations.
 Some obvious organizations include, but not limited to, charitable, military, and educational positions.
 Under PSLF, all Direct Loans qualify.
 PSLF forgives the remaining balance on your Direct Loans after you have made 120 qualifying payments while working full-time for a qualifying employer.
 Only payments made under certain repayment plans (primarily income-driven repayment plans) qualify for PSLF.
-We are here to make help give back to you as you did to your community.
+We are here to help give back to you as you did to your community!

 If you have missed several payments on your federal loans, they fall into default.
 Defaulting will drastically reduce your credit score, impact your ability to receive future credit, and can lead to the seizure of personal property.
-Financial Credit Journey professional in restructuring your loan terms by enrolling your into a repayment plan that can be as low as $0 a month.
+Financial Credit Journey are professionals in restructuring your loan terms by enrolling your into a repayment plan that can be as low as $0 a month.
 Defaulted loans may also be brought out of default by consolidation.
-By consolidating defaulted loans, the default will remain on credit for 7 years in which then our credit experts will help to have it removed from your credit report.
+By consolidating the defaulted loans or entering into a rehabilitation program it will guarantee that you will not get your wages garnished.
 We offer several options in the case of a default including a rehabilitation program to get you back into good standing with the Department of Education.